 Make a list of these new words so that you can drill the student on them each time you work on reading.
 If words are in an easy book, than they will more than likely be in the child's vocabulary.
 The child needs to be able to read the word rapidly and with accuracy.

-I can tutor your child via the internet using SKYPE.
-SKYPE is FREE and easy to download.
+I can tutor your child via the internet using SKYPE or ZOOM.
+SKYPE and ZOOM are FREE and easy to download.
 Using the internet for tutoring services allows you and your child the flexibility that is needed in this busy world.
+I only use ZOOM if the client has a ZOOM account.

 Click here for information on tutoring fees and testing information.